Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 AccountID signer ordering, empty `SigningPubKey`, and the target-chain signer cap (`STTx::maxMultiSigners()`) before hashing or submitting.
 The witness can carry more source-side signatures than the destination transaction may include.
+Export currently refuses to sign or materialize when the original UNLReport validator population exceeds that cap, even if NegativeUNL temporarily shrinks the effective view below it.
+The assembly cap remains a defensive serialization bound, not an implicit committee-selection policy.

 This is intentionally leaner than XPOP.
 XPOP carries its own UNL and manifest bundle so it can be independently verified as an external proof.
 Export witnesses